 - Generally, the intern will have contacted a prospective employer (supervisor) and worked out the internship proposal including a plan of action, timetable, work schedule, and financial arrangements, all of which should be provided in the Internship Learning Objectives/Placement contract.
 It is recommended the student be paid equivalent to living expenses; however, unpaid internships are acceptable.

 - File an application with the internship coordinator.
-The complete application packet (application, learning objectives, placement contract and liability statement) must be submitted at least three weeks before the first day of the proposed internship.
+The complete application packet (application and liability statement completed by the student and the learning objectives and placement contract completed by the supervisor) must be submitted at least three weeks before the first day of the proposed internship.
 See below for each form of the application packet.